s-benavides/ez_model/README.md

 # EZ Model
-### Santiago Benavides
 A collision-based lattice model for bedload sediment transport in gravel-bedded rivers.

-Work in progress!
+### Santiago J. Benavides
+Universidad Polit\'{e}cnica de Madrid, Spain santiago.benavides@upm.es

+## How to use